varnish/Varnish-Book/varnish_book.rst

    It works together with the grouping so that if the query matches some part of any of the work items in the transaction group, the whole group matches and gets displayed.

    Query expressions can be combined using boolean functions.
-   There are many output control options, such as ``-i`` *taglist*.
+   In addition, there are many output control options, such as ``-i`` *taglist*.
-   These options are output filters, they do not affect transaction matching.
+   These options are output filters, thus they do not affect transaction matching.
    Output controls are applied last.

    .. syntax